opencbct/RegexTutorial/gist-template.md

 Only parentheses can be used for grouping.
 Square brackets define a character class, and curly braces are used by a quantifier with specific limits.

 ### Bracket Expressions
+The main purpose of bracket expressions is that they adapt to the user’s or application’s locale.
+A locale is a collection of rules and settings that describe language and cultural conventions, like sort order, date format, etc. The POSIX standard defines these locales.

+A POSIX locale can have collating sequences to describe how certain characters or groups of characters should be ordered.
+In Czech, for example, ch as in chemie (“chemistry” in Czech) is a digraph.
+This means it should be treated as if it were one character.
+It is ordered between h and i in the Czech alphabet.
+You can use the collating sequence element [.ch.] inside a bracket expression to match ch when the Czech locale (cs-CZ) is active.
+The regex [[.ch.]]emie matches chemie.
+Notice the double square brackets.
+One pair for the bracket expression, and one pair for the collating sequence.
 ### Greedy and Lazy Match
+The question mark makes the preceding token in the regular expression optional. colou?r matches both colour and color.
+The question mark is called a quantifier.

+You can make several tokens optional by grouping them together using parentheses, and placing the question mark after the closing parenthesis.
+E.g.: Nov(ember)? matches Nov and November.

+You can write a regular expression that matches many alternatives by including more than one question mark.
+Feb(ruary)?
+23(rd)? matches February 23rd, February 23, Feb 23rd and Feb 23.

+You can also use curly braces to make something optional. colou{0,1}r is the same as colou?r.
+POSIX BRE and GNU BRE do not support either syntax.
+These flavors require backslashes to give curly braces their special meaning: colou\{0,1\}r.

 ### Boundaries
+The metacharacter \b is an anchor like the caret and the dollar sign.
+It matches at a position that is called a “word boundary”.
+This match is zero-length.

+There are three different positions that qualify as word boundaries:

+Before the first character in the string, if the first character is a word character.
+After the last character in the string, if the last character is a word character.
+Between two characters in the string, where one is a word character and the other is not a word character.
+Simply put: \b allows you to perform a “whole words only” search using a regular expression in the form of \bword\b.
+A “word character” is a character that can be used to form words.
+All characters that are not “word characters” are “non-word characters”.

 ### Back-references
+Backreferences match the same text as previously matched by a capturing group.
+Suppose you want to match a pair of opening and closing HTML tags, and the text in between.
+By putting the opening tag into a backreference, we can reuse the name of the tag for the closing tag.
+Here’s how: <([A-Z][A-Z0-9]*)\b[^>]*>.*?</\1>.
+This regex contains only one pair of parentheses, which capture the string matched by [A-Z][A-Z0-9]*.
+This is the opening HTML tag.
+(Since HTML tags are case insensitive, this regex requires case insensitive matching.)
+The backreference \1 (backslash one) references the first capturing group. \1 matches the exact same text that was matched by the first capturing group.
+The / before it is a literal character.
+It is simply the forward slash in the closing HTML tag that we are trying to match.
 ### Look-ahead and Look-behind
+For the if part, you can use the lookahead and lookbehind constructs.
+Using positive lookahead, the syntax becomes (?(?=regex)then|else).
+Because the lookahead has its own parentheses, the if and then parts are clearly separated.

 ## Author